GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.md

 ### Enhanced Capabilities

 This theme assigns higher capabilities to the default WordPress roles to facilitate broader community-based contribution and collaboration while supporting access to restricted content.
 Default WordPress roles can be found here https://codex.wordpress.org/Roles_and_Capabilities.
-The enhanced capabilities are noted in the table below, (enhanced roles are prefixed with "GP-".
+The enhanced capabilities are noted in the table below (enhanced roles are prefixed with "GP-").

 | Capability               |GP-Editor|GP-Author|GP-Contributor|GP-Subscriber|
 |--------------------------|:-------:|--------:|-------------:|------------:|